aedessler/DOE_report_section_6_3/README_6.3.6.md

 - **Aggregation**: For each calendar year, count heatwave days per grid cell and then average across all land grid cells in the region (unweighted) to produce a per‑station average.
 - **Smoothing**: Compute a 15‑year trailing (right‑aligned) average of the annual per‑station series.

-### Implementation Notes
-The script `Figure6.3.6/reproduce_6_3_6.py` implements the workflow using `xarray`/`pandas` with dask‑friendly chunking.

-High‑level steps:
-1) Load NetCDF and mask to land grid cells.
-2) Build region masks (−105°W split for US; all‑land for NH).
-3) Select May–September.
-4) Compute daily 90th‑percentile thresholds by grouping over `time.dayofyear`.
-5) Identify heatwave days using a vectorized rolling window of size `min_run`; the entire window is marked as heatwave days when all days exceed the threshold.
-Time is rechunked to avoid dask rolling limits.
-6) Aggregate annually to per‑station regional averages.
-7) Compute 15‑year trailing means and plot.

 ### Command‑line Usage
 Run from the project root.